 • Purchasing low-speed electric vehicles, such as the GEM car

-• Driving the last remaining car company–built electric cars, such as the EV1, the Toyota RAV4 EV, or the TH!NK City
+• Driving the last remaining car company–built electric cars from the 90’s and early 2000’s.
+That’s such as the EV1, the Toyota RAV4 EV, or the TH!NK City.

 It is amazing to see, but we are closer than we have even been to getting electric cars in all brands across the board in my lifetime.